Protect forest now

 Why is there such a great diversity of species?

-The exact causes of the extraordinarily high species diversity in temperate rainforests are still the subject of subject of scientific research.
+The exact causes of the extraordinarily high species diversity in temperate rainforests are still the subject of scientific research.

-However, factors such as the undisturbed development over millions of years, the year-round sunlight, the high high levels of precipitation, the mild climatic conditions and the optimal and optimal nutrient supply play an important role. play an important role.
+However, factors such as uninterrupted development over millions of years, year-round sunlight, high rainfall, mild climatic conditions, and optimal nutrient availability seem to play a crucial role.

-All this has led to a complex vegetation structure and a a multitude of ecological niches.
-In the different layers of the forest, a wide range of animals specialized in the different layers of the forest, creating interactions developed.
-Undisturbed by human influence influence, this has ultimately led to an ever-increasing diversity of species.
+All of this led to a complex vegetation structure and a multitude of ecological niches.
+In the various layers of the forest, a wide range of animals became specialized, creating long and intricate food webs and interactions.
+Uninterrupted by industry, this process has, over the course of Earth's history, resulted in an ever-growing biodiversity.

 The wolf's den and the tree